-As a vegan, the first thing to take into account as you research a vegan guitar strap, are the materials used in the construction.
+As a vegan, the first thing to take into account as you research a vegan guitar strap is the materials used in the construction.
 Most guitar straps use genuine leather because it’s usually seen as a durable material that can last years, and it also has a low chance of breaking.

 That’s why in this blog post I’ll recommend handmade guitar straps that are made in small batches, but still remain affordable to most people despite the superior handcrafting.